 Fresh fruit popsicles are healthy and super fun treats to beat the summer heat!
-Learn how to make these frozen fruit ice pops with my step by step pictorial…
+Learn how to make these ice-pops with my step by step tutorial

 - 1 cup Watermelon chunks *(Note 1)